 From page interactions

 This works the same with traffic you’ve directed to your site that has resulted in blog or landing page views.
-You can target people who have landed from a consideration campaign to all your blog posts and retarget them again.
+You can find people who landed from a consideration campaign and people who landed from your blog posts and retarget them.

-This is why it’s so important to make sure your pixel is already in place so that you can benefit from people who are visiting your site and run a remarketing campaign to them.
+This is why it’s so important to make sure your pixel is already in place: so you can benefit from people who are visiting your site and run a remarketing campaign to them.

-Test until you’ve figured out which of these audiences (such as the ones who message you vs. ones who like and share your content) is clicking through to your site and converting more.
+Test until you’ve figured out which of these audiences (such as the ones who message you versus ones who like and share your content) is clicking through to your site and converting more.

-Remember that videos that people consume on Facebook will out-perform blog posts that people read on your site and off Facebook.
-It’s always harder to get people to click on a button that leads them off Facebook, so it’s better to host your video on your business Facebook Page instead.
+Videos people consume on Facebook will outperform blog posts people read on your site and off Facebook.
+It’s always harder to get people to click on a button that leads them off Facebook, so it’s better to host your video on your Facebook business page instead.

-Another example is that if you’re running canvas ads that function as mini landing pages that live on Facebook, it’s essentially like recreating a landing page off your website within Facebook.
+Another example is that if you’re running Canvas ads that function as mini-landing pages that live on Facebook, it’s essentially like recreating a landing page off your website and within Facebook.

-Run dual campaigns where one is an awareness campaign that is sending people to your canvas ad to educates people about your product, and then run the same campaign to a mobile landing page that looks exactly like your canvas ad.
+Run dual campaigns where one is an awareness campaign that sends people to your Canvas ad to educate people about your product, then run the same campaign to a mobile landing page that looks exactly like your Canvas ad.

-You’ll then want to run a comparison to see how much time people are spending on Facebook vs on your mobile landing page.
+You’ll then want to run a comparison to see how much time people are spending on Facebook versus on your mobile landing page.

-Spoiler alert: Facebook canvas ads will beat them out nearly every time, because Facebook has an algorithmic preference for ads that keep people on their platform.
+Spoiler alert: Facebook Canvas ads will beat them nearly every time because Facebook has an algorithmic preference for ads that keep people on their platform.

 From opened/completed lead forms

-This option is a really great tool for people who are running service-based or SaaS businesses or have sales organizations.
+This option is a really great tool for people who are running service-based or SaaS businesses, or who have sales organizations.

-Facebook lead forms are perfect for these types of businesses because they allow you to create a campaign and then have users who are interested in those ads give you their contact information via the lead form without ever having to leave Facebook.
-So it feels less like they’re just handing over information or money to an unknown business, and more like they found something interesting while scrolling through Facebook.
+Facebook lead forms are perfect for these types of businesses because they allow you to create a campaign and then have users who are interested in those ads give you their contact information via the lead form without ever having to leave Facebook, so it’ll feel less like they’re just handing over information or money to an unknown business and more like they found something interesting while scrolling through Facebook.

-If you qualify a lead enough through the ad itself (because it’s targeting specific demographics and interests), and then you’ve built enough trust for them to give you their email address or phone number, it’s highly likely that they will convert.
+If you qualify a lead enough through the ad itself (because it’s targeting specific demographics and interests), and then you’ve built enough trust for them to give out their email address or phone number, it’s highly likely they’ll convert.

-Many businesses choose to build their lead lists solely through Facebook ads because it’s such an easy, low-barrier way to convert.
-There are far fewer steps than requiring someone to click on an ad, go to your website, ask them to fill out a form that has 4-5 fields, and then submit their information.
+Many businesses choose to build their lead lists solely through Facebook ads because it’s such an easy and low-barrier way to convert.
+There are far fewer steps than requiring someone to click on an ad, go to your website, fill out a form that has 4-5 fields, and then submit their information.

-- People who opened your lead form but didn’t fill it out all the way (retarget them with an ad nudging them to complete it or with a different ad that includes social proof about why people like the product to help convince them further).
+- People who opened your lead form but didn’t fill it out all the way (retarget them with an ad nudging them to complete it, or with a different ad that that might help convince them further by including social proof about why people like the product).

-If you harvest peoples’ email addresses off-site, they won’t be updated when or if they change.
+If you harvest email addresses off-site, they won’t be updated if the person changes the address.

-But if you harvest them on Facebook, they will automatically be updated whenever that person updates their personal data.
+If you harvest them from Facebook, however, they’ll be automatically updated when that person updates their personal data.

-There are some caveats here, of course (aren’t there always?).
-For example, if you’re a B2B company, you might not want lead forms that automatically fill out someone’s personal data because most people don’t use their business email to sign up for Facebook.
-A SaaS company would be most interested in collecting business addresses only.
+There are some caveats here, of course (aren’t there always?)
+For example, if you’re a B2B company, you might not want lead forms that automatically fill out someone’s personal data because most people don’t use their business email to sign up for Facebook, and a SaaS company would only be interested in collecting business addresses.

 You have to figure out the right trade-off for how much data to collect in your lead forms that will still qualify the individual without putting them off or making them feel like they’re sharing too much personal information.

 Definitely A/B test this to help you find the sweet spot of including enough qualifying information to disqualify people who won’t make good leads.
-Make sure you aren’t causing people to bounce because you’re asking 20 questions on something they want to spend less than two minutes on.
+Just make sure you’re not causing people to bounce because you’re asking 20 questions on something they want to spend less than two minutes on.